 It’s time for another budget update based on two more years of living expense data now that we are mostly retired (Mrs. RoG is still working a few days per week with plans to quit soon in 2016).

 We realize that we can budget more than we have been spending given our portfolio size and the successful income stream generated by this blog and other ventures that popped up because of the blog.
 The question we will answer in 2016 is whether we will actually spend more money if we explicitly budget for a higher amount than past years.

-I have a lot more to say in the future about withdrawal strategies in early retirement, but I’ll keep it brief in this post.
 We are using a “variable withdrawal rate” of four percent of our portfolio value each year.
 Yale University’s incredibly well run endowment fund spends between 4.5% to 6% of it’s endowment value each year (see page 17 of Yale Endowment’s 2014 Annual Report (pdf)), so I figure spending 4% of our portfolio value is more than prudent.

 After setting aside some funds for the kids’ college expenses and other future specific liabilities, we had around $1.25 million in our investment portfolio at the start of the year.
 The market fell apart in the first few weeks of 2016 and we are currently at $1.15 million (after setting aside funds for specific future liabilities), a $100,000 drop from January 1, 2016.

 Applying our magical four percent variable withdrawal rate to the $1,150,000 current value gives us an annual withdrawal of $46,000.
 Add to that an estimate of $20,000 in Root of Good, freelancing, and consulting income for 2016 (about two thirds of the 2015 income), and we could spend up to $66,000 in 2016.